JanJericevic/MiRco_docs/docs/MiRco/mirco_overview.md

 <img src="../img/MiRco_model.png" class="image_ver" alt="MiRco robot"/>
 </div>

 `MiRco` is a mobile manipulator consisting of commercially available components combined in a custom housing.
-It integrates `MiR100` autonomous mobile robot with the `UR5e` manipulator.
+It integrates `MiR100` autonomous mobile robot with the `UR5e` manipulator arm.

 Control is possible with both the industrial and ROS interfaces - see [MiRco interfaces](mirco_interface.md).